charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 In the above list, [[Anger of the Gods]] is a stand-in for interaction in general -- it could just as easily be [[Lightning Bolt]], [[Relic of Progenitus]], or [[Chalice of the Void]].
 These cards don't help make a T3 [[Primeval Titan:Titan]].
 Instead, they serve essentially as three extra sideboard slots, allowing us to kneecap a faster opponent or break open a stalled board.

-> Many builds play more than three slots of interaction, sometimes even cutting a [[Simian Spirit Guide]] or two to do so.

-The conventional wisdom prefers [[Farseek]], but we play [[Explore]].
-The danger of whiffing is (evidently) more than made up for by the chance to find a missing piece of the combo.
-If [[Explore]] is swapped for [[Farseek]] in the above list, our T4 numbers are unchanged, but our odds to cast or [[Through the Breach:Breach]] a [[Primeval Titan:Titan]] on T3 drop from 34% to 32%

-> Cut one SSG, we drop from 25%/34% to 21%/27%.
-Cut them all, we're only 7% to Breach (and 0% to cast)

 We *could* use our four flex slots to bump our interactive suite out to seven cards, but it seems like a waste to do so.
 If we wanted to sleeve up a bunch of removal and value creatures, we'd play Jund.
 We're playing Titan Breach because we like to steal games with T3 [[Primeval Titan]].
 Let's see how often we can make that happen.